1. Introduction to Tajima 15-Needle Embroidery Systems

 Best Practices:

-- Use embroidery-specific threads to minimize breakage.
+- Use embroidery-specific threads to reduce breakage.

 5.2 Needle Alignment and Error Prevention